liyefei737/coding-challenge-support/database_schema.md

 5. **Conversation and Posts Structure**:
    - Conversations are linked to challenges but maintained separately
+   - The challenge_id in Conversations references the id column of Challenges, not the challenge_id string
+   - When creating a conversation via API, the challenge_id string is converted to the corresponding id
    - Posts are linked to conversations in a one-to-many relationship
+   - Each post has a post_id that represents its sequential position in the conversation
    - Preserves the hierarchical nature of the conversation threads

 6. **Timestamps for Auditing**: